sabertazimi/awesome-notes/notes/web/css/cssBasicNotes.md

 ## Media Query

-- `only` for improving compatibility with older browsers
+- `only` for improving compatibility with older browsers.
-- definition order matters when media query with a different selector
+- Definition order matters when media query with a different selector.
-- JavaScript API: `window.matchMedia()`
+- JavaScript API: `window.matchMedia()`.

 ```css
 /* stylelint-disable */